smart-data-models/dataModel.Environment/WaterObserved/doc/spec.md

 ```
 </details>
 ## Example payloads
-#### WaterObserved NGSI V2 key-values Example
+#### WaterObserved NGSI-v2 key-values Example
-Here is an example of a WaterObserved in JSON format as key-values.
-This is compatible with NGSI V2 when  using `options=keyValues` and returns the context data of an individual entity.
+Here is an example of a WaterObserved in JSON-LD format as key-values.
+This is compatible with NGSI-v2 when  using `options=keyValues` and returns the context data of an individual entity.
 ```json
 {
 	"id": "WaterObserved:MNCA-001",